qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 .. tip:: **Manage styles from layer context menu**

-   Right-click on the layer in the :guilabel:`Layers Panel` to add, rename or remove layer styles.
+   Right-click on the layer in the :guilabel:`Layers` panel to add, rename or remove layer styles.

 .. _store_style: